Cyber-Dioxide/Mixed/README.md

+# SMTP - SMS
+SMTP SMS uses SMTP to send sms, the recipients should be in the format "number@carrier-smtp.com" , This tool works on all carriers as long as you have correct recipients list.
+With Lifetime license.
+* Telegram @coding_memz
+* Instagram @coding_memz

 # Number Generator.
 Get a software that can generate numbers of a specifi mentioned country, you will specify the country and i'll update the tool for that country.
 ![Screenshot 2023-07-29 103934](https://github.com/Cyber-Dioxide/Mixed/assets/93708296/4b026902-28ce-4c8c-9883-df99ab6b83f4)